nathburg/quickstart-auth0/README.md

 You can find the values to give these variables in the Settings of your Auth0 app.
 They're in Basic Information.

+In the Settings of your Auth0 app, under Application URIs

+-   add `http://127.0.0.1:3000/callback/` in Allowed Callback URLs
+-   add http://127.0.0.1:3000/ in Allowed Logout URLs

 Now in the terminal run

 ```